davidweidawang/davidweidawang/README.md

 I love to talk about ✨ technology✨ and keep learning the latest technology.
 I'm looking forward to making freinds with all of you!😉

-- 🔭 I’m currently studying Software Engineering in Tongji University.
+- 🔭 I am interning at the Shanghai Artificial Intelligence Laboratory (AI for Science Group, guided by Wanli Ouyang).
-- 🌱 My research interests lie in Graph-based Machine Learning, Time Series Analysis, LLM Reasoning and AI4Science.
+- 🌱 My research interests lie in Graph-based Machine Learning, LLM Reasoning and AI4Science.
 - 📫 How to reach me: tjudavidwang@gmail.com
 - 🧑‍💻 Read my blogs: https://wwd.zeabur.app/